Be on the lookout for FSI's parklet as part of the Parklets that Empower project! Currently at Plaza Latino on Payne Avenue on the East Side.

 The Friendly Streets Initiative is based out of Saint Paul, Minnesota and facilitates community organizing through creative public engagement events.
 We assist communities in visioning for positive change to public spaces, collect and analyze data, and help neighbors navigate city planning processes.

 News & Announcements

-Thanks to the Knight Foundation (Knight Cities for Friendly Fronts, and Knight Green Line for WikiBlock) for support on both of these first-of-a-kind projects!
+Thanks to the Knight Green Line Challenge for support on this first-of-a-kind project!